OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

 Defining and using your own URL scheme can be risky in this situation if data is sent to the scheme from an external party and processed in the app.
-Therefore keep in mind that data should be validated as described in "Testing Input Validation and Sanitization."
+Therefore keep in mind that data should be validated as described in "Testing custom URL schemes."